Use a single application for both the development environment and production environment by switching over the profile and settings

 From the tool palette in Designer, drag File > CSV > Write CSV File onto the script canvas.

-Configure the required settings for the Write CSV File operation as shown below.
+Configure the Write CSV File operation as shown below.

 Field name